draiimon/gnslgbot2/replit.md

 - Prefers minimal web interfaces - just status pages
 - Wants all Discord commands to be fully functional
 - Uses Tagalog for bot interactions
+- Wanted to clone the repository and keep only the g!status command

 ## System Architecture